Monitoring IBM Middleware

 4.4: Configure ACE and MQ for Resource Monitoring

-This section 5.4 is here for informational purposes.
+This section 4.4 is here for informational purposes.
 There are no steps to execute.

 This section of the lab will help you understand how IBM MQ and IBM App Connect Enterprise (ACE) need to be configured for monitoring.
 There are certain configuration settings within MQ and ACE that are required in order to get the monitoring KPIs.
-The key KPI's that need to be enabled are Resource Stats and Flow Stats.
+For ACE, the key KPI's that need to be enabled are Resource Stats and Flow Stats.
 The requirements are documented in the sensor configuration guide that is online.
 You'll see links to those guides further down in this document.

 Typically, these steps are performed by the MQ and ACE admins, so you don't need to know the step by step procedure.
 But, you do need to tell the MQ/ACE admins what the monitoring requirements are.